Premium Free Tool

 Common Questions

 ROAS only measures revenue vs *ad spend*.
-ROI (Return on Investment) considers revenue vs *total costs* including labor, shipping, and product manufacturing.
+ROI (Return on Investment) is broader and considers revenue vs *all costs* including labor, shipping, and COGS.

 This depends entirely on your profit margins.
-For some, 200% is profitable; for low-margin products, you might need 800% to break even.
+For some digital products, 200% is great; for low-margin physical goods, you might need 800% just to break even.

-No. While important for profit, you should also monitor 'LTV' (Lifetime Value) as some customers might be expensive to acquire but buy many times later.
+No. While it's critical for immediate profit, you should also monitor 'LTV' (Lifetime Value) as some customers might be expensive to acquire but buy many times over years.

-Increase your sales price, improve your website's conversion rate (CVR), or target 'high-value' audiences that buy larger orders.
+You can increase your sales price, improve your website's Conversion Rate (CVR), or target 'high-value' audiences that place larger average orders.